 EU Deforestation-free Products Regulation: the impact on businesses

-As a key component of the European Green Deal, the Regulation is expected to have a significant impact on the operations and supply chain of those businesses operating in or trading with the EU to provide commodities or products usually related to deforestation, thus presenting both challenges and opportunities for such organisations.
+As a key component of the European Green Deal, the Regulation is expected to significantly impact the operations and supply chain of those businesses operating in or trading with the EU.
+These businesses provide commodities or products usually related to deforestation, which presents both challenges and opportunities for them.

-In this blog post, Publyon provides a deep dive into the EUDR exploring its purpose and broader scope.
-Most importantly, we will shed light on the impact of the EUDR on businesses placing commodities or products linked to deforestation in the European market, and we will highlight the strategies needed to thrive in this evolving regulatory environment.
+In this blog post, Publyon provides a deep dive into the EU Deforestation-free Products Regulation.
+We will explore its purpose and broader scope, along with the most recent developments in the legislation.
+Most importantly, we will highlight the impact of the EUDR on businesses placing commodities or products linked to deforestation in the European market.
+We will also provide strategies for thriving in this evolving regulatory environment.

 What is the EU Deforestation-free Products Regulation?

 On 29 June 2023, the Regulation on deforestation-free products entered into force.
-The aim of the Regulation is to control EU imports linked to deforestation, with the goal to minimise the impact of the EU economy on deforestation and forest degradation, but also to bring down greenhouse gas emissions and biodiversity loss.
+The Regulation aims to control EU imports linked to deforestation, with the goal to minimise the impact of the EU economy on deforestation and forest degradation, but also to bring down greenhouse gas emissions and biodiversity loss.

 The main driver of these processes is the expansion of agricultural land that is linked to the production of commodities such as cattle, wood, cocoa, soy, palm oil, coffee, rubber, and some of their derived products, including leather, chocolate, tyres, or furniture.
 The Regulation specifically addresses the commerce of such commodities and derived products, which will have to pass thorough due diligence checks before being placed in or exported from the European market.